About the Awards

 - Offering assistance to faculty and staff in music theory, electronic music, concert management, the music library, the instrument and piano repair shops, and the music office

-Assistantship awards are split between tuition scholarship (6-8 credits per semester) and a stipend, which, when combined, exceed the cost of full tuition.
-Assistantships may be held for up to four semesters.
-The awards have a cash value of approximately $25,000-$30,000 (depending on the specific degree program) over the two-year degree period.
+Assistantship awards are split between tuition scholarship (11-15 credits per year) and a stipend, which, when combined, are the equivalent of the cost of full tuition for up to four semesters.
+The awards have a cash value of up to $32,000 over the two-year degree period.

 To apply for an assistantship, applicants must complete the general admission requirements, and in addition: